-God of all Creation,

-You are present in the whole universe-even in the smallest of your creatures.
+God of all Creation, You are present in the whole universe-even in the smallest of your creatures.
 You embrace all that exists with tenderness and love.

-Pour out upon us the power of your love,

-That we are so moved to embrace the world you give us with tenderness.
+Pour out upon us the power of your love, That we are so moved to embrace the world you give us with tenderness.
+God of all creation Guide us in your love and grace.

-Lord, our teacher,

-Teach us to discover the worth of your creation both great and small,

-To be filled with awe, wonder, and contemplation,

-And to recognize that we are profoundly united with every creature.

-Help the leaders of your Church to be examples of that oneness

-In their lives and ministry.

-Lord of all wisdom and understanding,
+Lord, our teacher, Teach us to discover the worth of your creation both great and small, To be filled with awe, wonder, and contemplation, And to recognize that we are profoundly united with every creature.
+Help the leaders of your Church to be examples of that oneness In their lives and ministry.
+God of all Creation Guide us in your love and grace.

-As water floods or runs dry so that seeds cannot grow and bear fruit,

-As the land can no longer flourish,

-As the temperature of our world rises,

-As ice melts and sea levels rise,

-We pray you to touch the hearts of those who have forsaken your creation

-For their own gain and false prosperity and for the complicity of all,

-That we may hear and respond to the groaning of the Earth's adversity.
+Lord of all wisdom and understanding, As water floods or runs dry so that seeds cannot grow and bear fruit, As the land can no longer flourish, As the temperature of our world rises, As ice melts and sea levels rise, We pray you to touch the hearts of those of us who have forsaken your creation For our own gain and false prosperity and for the complicity of all, That we may hear and respond to the groaning of the Earth's adversity.
+God of all creation Guide us in your love and grace.
 In this season we are using a modified prayer that focuses our attention on God's Creation, and our care of that Creation.

-Lord of all power and light,

-We pray you to enlighten those of us with power and wealth

-That we do not turn away in indifference but rather

-Come to use and share that power and wealth for the

-Common good, for the care of the poor,

-And for the care of all creation.

-God of all creation,
+Lord of all power and light, We pray you to enlighten those of us with power and wealth That we do not turn away in indifference but rather Come to use and share that power and wealth for the Common good, for the care of the poor, And for the care of all creation.
+God of all creation, Guide us in your love and grace.

-Lord of all peoples, languages, and cultures,

-We thank you for giving us diversity in both nature and in humanity.

-We, at St. Barnabas remember the native peoples on whose homeland

-We now worship.

-We pray for forgiveness for any complicity in ill treatment of native peoples

-And seek to be united in ways that promote the well-being of all.
+Lord of all peoples, languages, and cultures, We thank you for giving us diversity in both nature and in humanity.
+We, at St. Barnabas remember the native peoples on whose homeland We now worship.
+We pray for forgiveness for any complicity in ill treatment of native peoples And seek to be united in ways that promote the well-being of all.
+God of all creation Guide us in your love and grace.